 The Grumpy Morning by Pamela Duncan Edwards is a great book.
-I think I got it as a freebie with a scholastic order years ago, either way I am so glad I have it.
+I think I got it as a freebie with a scholastic order years ago.
+Either way, I am so glad I have it.
 The book follows all the animals on a farm as they wake up grumpy and hungry and needing attention from the farmer.
-As a teacher I love this book because I could talk about whining, and demanding and ask my students if there are better ways to get what you want.
-As a parent I love this books because it’s a lighthearted way to talk about being grumpy instead of only bringing it up in the heat of the moment.
+As a teacher, I love this book because I could talk about whining and demanding.
+Asking my students if there are better ways to get what you want.
+As a parent, I love these books because it’s a lighthearted way to talk about being grumpy instead of only bringing it up in the heat of the moment.

 Swimmy by Leo Lionni has been a favorite of mine for many years.
 I love Lionni and how he can weave multiple layers of meaning into a simple story for children.
-Swimmy is a story about a little fish who lost his family to a giant tuna fish and After grieving he is reminded of all the beautiful things in the ocean and goes on.
+Swimmy loses his family to a giant tuna fish.
+After grieving he remembers of all the beautiful things in the ocean and goes on.
 When he came across a school of fish just like his former one hiding afraid of the big fish he knew he couldn’t let them miss out on all the wonders of the ocean and he rallied them to work as a team.
-This is a great book for teaching children about the power of bravery and working as a group to combat challenges.
+This is a great book for teaching children about the power of bravery and working together against challenges.

 Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst was a childhood favorite that I have enjoyed sharing with my own kids.
-This book is beautiful, even though it may take a few reads to see it’s not a story about a whining little boy so much a lesson that sometimes things do not go our way.
-Days can suck.
+This book is beautiful, even though it may take a few reads to see the point.
+It’s not a story about a whining little boy but a lesson that sometimes things do not go our way.
+Days sometimes suck.
 It’s just the way it is.
-As a child I related to Alexander’s feelings of frustration and things being unfair.
-How often to you hear a child say “No Fair!” probably a lot.
-This book taps into that feeling, being little is hard but just because you are mad, or your day was bad doesn’t mean you get your way.
+As a child, I related to Alexander’s feelings of frustration and things being unfair.
+How often do you hear a child say “No Fair” probably a lot.
+This book taps into that feeling, being little is hard.
+However, just because you are mad, or your day was bad doesn’t mean you get your way.
 Great book to talk about anger and frustration with your child, and it’s funny too.

 Which book would you add to our list?